Military Power of Attorney

 A Power of Attorney (POA) is a legal way to have a person act on your behalf.
 The POA gives someone else the right to act on your behalf on matters that you list in the POA.

-If you are the person that gives the authority to someone to act on your behalf, then you are the principal.
-The person who you give the right to act on your behalf is called the agent.
+If you are the person that gives the authority to someone to act on your behalf, then you are the "principal."

 The power to act on your behalf can be very specific to a certain task or the power can be very broad.
 The power can start immediately or only after some event occurs.
-These events may include events such as if you become mentally incompetent or only after a certain date.
+These events may include events such as if you become mentally unable to manage your tasks by yourself or only after a certain date.
 The POA does not take away your right to act on your behalf.

 Federal law states that a Military Power of Attorney is legally effective regardless to specific state law.
 See (10 U.S.C. §1044b).